Sahaj-Bamba/Triology/README.md

 # Triology
 A collection of 5 games
 Snake and Ladder
 Space Battle
 Dragon Quest
 Master mind
-Mine field
+Tic Tac Toe
-They all are made to be compatable with gcc compiler leaving mine field it works best with code blocks .
+They all are made to be compatable with gcc compiler .